-2) Discussions and Presentations on readings and theory During this period, you will be expected to draw upon your close readings of the course materials in order to contribute to the discussion by identifying and reading aloud a passage from each of the readings that caught your interest and then sharing your reflections/questions/concerns sparked from that passage.
+Discussions of readings and theory

+You will be expected to draw upon your close readings of the course materials in order to contribute to the discussion by identifying and reading aloud a passage from each of the readings that caught your interest and then sharing your reflections/questions/concerns sparked from that passage.
 Such individual contributions will be noted as a way for me to gauge your overall participation in the class.
-I will also be using some of this time to present on further aspects of the work and theory that underlies it.

-3) Expressive arts experience
+Expressive arts experience

-In this portion of the class, I will facilitate a "hands on" experience with varying media.
+During the course, I will facilitate "hands on" experiences with varying media.
 I will also usually demonstrate with an individual or small group how such media can be used therapeutically.
 Your active and willing participation with each experience and media is expected in order to increase your own knowledge, likes and dislikes of various expressive arts materials.
 Your participation as part of the demonstration with me in front of the group is voluntary and will not be counted as part of your grade.

-4) Teamwork with media
+Teamwork practica with media

 After I have demonstrated how to work with the media with an individual or small group, it will be your turn to practice this work.
 We will break up into small groups of two or three in which you will take on the roles of client, therapist and observer.
 While you are in the role of the therapist, you will audiotape your work with the client.
-These audio-recorded practice sessions will provide you with data to be used in class written assignments (described below).
+These audio-recorded practice sessions will provide you with data to be used in class written assignments (described below in this syllabus).